hilton/hilton.github.com/blog/_posts/2017-07-12-microservices-correlation-id.md

 `ch72gsb320000udocl363eofy`

 The [CUID web site](http://usecuid.org/) introduces ‘collision-resistant ids optimized for horizontal scaling and binary search lookup performance’.
-The CUID design addresses scenarios that can result in duplciate UUID values.
+The CUID design addresses scenarios that can result in duplicate UUID values.

 > Application developers report v4 UUID collisions causing problems in their applications when the ID generation is distributed between lots of machines such that lots of IDs are generated in the same millisecond.